1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 For items purchased from third-party platforms within 30 days, we recommend you contact the original seller first, so they may take care of you.
 If you have any issues with them, please contact us.

-Within 2 or 5 years of purchase: please contact our customer service at cs@olightstore.com.
+Within 2 or 5 years of purchase: please contact our customer service at [email protected].
 We may need your serial number, the date of purchase and a simple description about your issue.
 If your item needs to be returned for repair or replacement, we will provide you an RMA case number and application form to return the defective light together.
 You will need to cover the shipping cost, no need to pay for the repair.

 LED, Lens, Bezel, Beam, and Reflector

-It’s no surprise that Olight doesn’t mention the brand and type of LED used in the Marauder Mini.
+Unsurprisingly, Olight doesn’t mention the brand and type of LED used in the Marauder Mini.

-But if you look at the front of the flashlight, you see a custom-built TIR optics, with LEDs in a circle around a slightly convex middle optic.
+But if you look at the front of the flashlight, you see custom-built TIR optics, with LEDs in a circle around a slightly convex middle optic.
 So, you can see the LEDs very clearly!
-And if you look careful enough, you can also see the LED used in the center (for long-range).
+And if you look carefully enough, you can also see the LED used in the center (for long-range).

 Rayten Lighting with the following product code: RT-5050CW-S72-1C1B-NVPE.